Writing a mission statement for your spa business may feel hard to do at first.

 - How are you doing it better than anyone else?
 (This is also a great question to hone in on your unique selling proposition.)

-- What differentiates you from others in our industry?
+- What differentiates you from others in the beauty industry?

-This is what your clients want to know about you: Why did you open an esthetic practice?
+Why did you open an esthetician business, to begin with?
 Why are you doing what you do?

 When you can communicate the reason that drives your work, you’ll be able to connect with your ideal clients at a level that goes beyond pricing, products, and services.

-People buy for emotional reasons and stories are a powerful way to evoke that human-to-human connection.
+People buy for emotional reasons and stories are a powerful way to get people interested in what you do.

 Don’t judge your story.
 Don’t make it about you.
 Make it about your clients.

 Tell a story about how your clients’ lives are better because of the work that you do.
-Think about how your experience leads up to delivering values to your clients.
+Think about how your experience delivers value to your clients.

 If you’re not adding value to your clients’ lives, there’s no reason for them to use your services.